AlcoholRehabHelp Logo

 Self-Medicating With Alcohol

-Self-medicating is the wrongful use of drugs, alcohol, or any other substance in an attempt to manage the troubling symptoms of a mental health disorder or other illness.
-People who self-medicate may have been diagnosed with a health condition like cancer, an injury, a mental illness, or chronic pain, but a formal diagnosis is not required.
-It is not easy to tell when a person is self medicating because the behavior that would typically indicate something is wrong is socially acceptable in many cultures.
+Self-medicating is the wrongful use of drugs, alcohol, or any other substance to manage the troubling symptoms of a mental health disorder or other illness.
+People who self-medicate may have other health conditions, like

 Is Beer Bad For You?